david-crespo/unfollowers/README.md

 ### Environment variables

-This is necessary for the deploy. `serverless.yml` sets these environment variables so they're accessible to the Lambda function when it runs.
+This is necessary for the deploy. `serverless.yml` picks up these environment variables and makes them available to the Lambda function when it runs.

 Create a file `.env` in the project directory (it is already gitignored) with the following contents, using the keys from the above steps.